 What is One thing that No-One Normally Knows About You?

-What did the best review you ever received say about you and your work?
+What did the worst review you ever had said about you and your work?

 How did you choose a title for your book?

 I asked my husband to help me have a big brainstorming session.
 We chose 3 titles we thought might be ok then asked friends to help us choose.
 Their Cancer – Your Journey won hands down.

 Are there any occupational hazards to being an author?

 I do find it hard to read books that I think are badly written or use pretentious language.
 I nearly stopped reading a book recently because the author used the word solecism in the first sentence.
 I have a good vocabulary, but didn’t know what it meant (according to the dictionary it is a breach of grammar or etiquette).

 On the contrary, I think writing keeps me sane.
 A better question might be how I keep sane when I forget how much I enjoy writing and let other things get in the way.

 I find my inspiration in people.
 I have to know who a book is aimed at and an idea of how it might help them.